 Mrs. Schaefer was raised in McAllen, Texas.
 From there, she attended The University of Texas at Austin where she earned a Bachelor of Arts, majoring in Government and minoring in Spanish.
 While at the University of Texas, Mrs. Schaefer was a member of the Delta Delta Delta sorority and served as Panhellenic Delegate.
 She also studied abroad in Spain at the University of Seville where she earned a certificate in Advanced Spanish Literature and Composition.
 After college, she earned her J.D. at South Texas College of Law and is licensed to practice law in Texas.

-Mrs. Schaefer is active in the community and is a member of Cattle Baron’s Ball Committee, which raises thousands of dollars for cancer treatment and research in North Texas every year.
+Mrs. Schaefer is active in the community and is a member of Cattle Baron’s Ball Committee, which raises millions of dollars for cancer treatment and research in North Texas every year.
 She is also a member of the Dallas County Bar Association and the Dallas Association of Young Lawyers.
-She was recently appointed to the Trinity Commons Foundation board.
+She was recently appointed to the Trinity Commons Foundation board and Dallas CASA board.

-Ms. Carabias-Rush has worked at the Dallas Regional Chamber for more than 10 years with increasing responsibility in the areas of economic development, technology and healthcare industry programming, and international business recruitment.
-She earned her B.A. in international studies, sociology and Spanish from Austin College.
+Sarah has worked at the Dallas Regional Chamber since 2003, with increasing responsibility in the areas of economic development, technology and healthcare industry programming, and international business recruitment.
+She led the Chamber’s efforts to recruit major corporate headquarters to the Dallas Region, including Toyota Motor North America, ACTIVE Network, Hilti, Omnitracs, and Kubota.
+In addition, she played a key role in recruiting operations for Panasonic, Hexaware Technologies, Liberty Mutual, Kohl’s, and other well-known organizations to the region.
+Sarah earned her B.A. in international studies, sociology, and Spanish from Austin College.
+She and her husband became proud parents in August 2015.

 As Vice President, Strategic Initiatives, for the Dallas Region’s largest business association, Kelle Marsalis works with companies to build relationships among DRC members and provides opportunities for companies to grow their businesses and develop talent.
 She leads a program of work for the Dallas Regional Chamber that oversees involvement opportunities, management of the governance process and governing board, and implementation of the DRC’s strategic priorities.
 In 2015, Ms. Marsalis led the Committee for the Future, engaging business and community leaders in creating the DRC’s next 5-year strategic plan, Building Tomorrow Together.
 In the past 6 years with the Dallas Regional Chamber, Ms. Marsalis also focused on communication and programming for economic development and membership investors, high-level investor thank-you programs and teams providing member engagement and events.
 She implemented and led the Small Business Initiative for the DRC for 5 years, increasing involvement of small and mid-size companies by over 250 percent in its first year.